angular/angular/aio/content/guide/template-syntax.md

 </div>

-**The HTML attribute and the DOM property are different things, even when they have the same name.**

-**Template binding works with *properties* and *events*, not *attributes*.**

 To see the `disabled` button example in a functioning app, see the <live-example name="binding-syntax"></live-example> especially for binding syntax.
 This example shows you how to toggle the disabled property from the component.

-### Angular and attributes

-In Angular, the only role of attributes is to initialize element and directive state.
-When you write a data-binding, you're dealing exclusively with properties and events of the target object.

-## Binding targets
+## Binding types and targets

 The **target of a data-binding** is something in the DOM.
 Depending on the binding type, the target can be a property (element, component, or directive), an event (element, component, or directive), or sometimes an attribute name.
-The following table summarizes:
+The following table summarizes the targets for the different binding types.

 <style>
   td, th {vertical-align: top}